jeremyt19115678/Email-Notification-Bot/README.txt

 The email account also needs to enable IMAP access.
 Do that by going to Gmail Settings -> Forwarding and POP/IMAP -> IMAP Access and click "Enable IMAP".
 Make sure to click Save Changes.

 HOW TO USE:
+Other than email-notif-bot.py in the directory, you also need config.json, and notif.mp3.
 The config.json contains a Javascript object attribute called "credentials" that contains two attributes: "username" and "password".
 Simply input the email account's username and password in the respective fields.
 The json also contains other attributes named "alert_iterations", which is the number of times that notif.mp3 will be played.
 If you want it to loop indefinitely, input -1 for this attribute.
 The "search_phrases" attribute is a list of all words that we will be searching for in the email body.